 The NFTS does not charge you extra for the cost of productions or materials.

-Scholarships are now available for full-time NFTS Diploma courses.
+Scholarships are available for full-time NFTS Diploma courses.
+Find out more here.

 All production costs are included in the course fees, including the use of School facilities and equipment.
 Students are expected to provide their own laptops and to pay for their travel for work placements and occasional off-campus events.